Dhanuk: Tracing own identity

-Anthropologist Megan Moodie narrates the caste history of Dhanuks, who are known by different names such as Dhanka, Dhanak and Dhanakiya in different parts of India, through a pamphlet published by the community itself.
-According to their own accounts Dhanuk people claim that they have special position among all castes and trace the origin of the history of the word "Dhanak" from the scriptures like Rig Veda and Puranas.
-The community history claims that they were warring tribes who used to wear Dhanush (Bow and arrow) in the ancient past.
-In the medieval period they claim to have helped the Rajput kings in the fight against Mughals.
-Consequently, with the defeat of Hindu Rajas they were harassed by the other rulers including the Mughals and this led them to migrate to the different parts of country which include present day Himachal Pradesh, Bihar and Uttar Pradesh.
+Anthropologist Megan Moodie narrates the caste history of Dhanuks, who is known by different names such as Dhanka, Dhanak, and Dhanakiya in different parts of India, through a pamphlet published by the community itself.
+According to their accounts, Dhanuk people claim that they have a special position among all castes and trace the origin of the history of the word "Dhanak" from the scriptures like Rig Veda and Puranas.
+The community history claims that they were warring tribes who used to wear Dhanush (bow and arrow) in the ancient past.
+In the medieval period, they claim to have helped the Rajput kings in the fight against Mughals.
+Consequently, with the defeat of Hindu Rajas, they were harassed by the other rulers including the Mughals and this led them to migrate to the different parts of the country which include present-day Himachal Pradesh, Bihar and Uttar Pradesh.

-As described by them, [they] have roots in Rajasthan and several of their customs and tradition have Rajput influence.
-Some of the customs like taking ring and jewelry of the bride and groom striking ornamental archway reflects the impact of Rajput influence.
-The Dhanuk people claims that their ancestors in Rajasthan worked upon the bamboo to make bows and arrows, as well as baskets.
+As described by them, they have roots in Rajasthan and several of their customs and traditions have Rajput influence.
+Some of the customs like taking the ring and jewelry of the bride and groom's striking ornamental archway reflect the impact of Rajput influence.
+The Dhanuk people claim that their ancestors in Rajasthan worked upon the bamboo to make bows and arrows, as well as baskets.
 They also depended upon other minor forest products for their livelihood and widespread deforestation in the later periods left them with no other choice to shift towards other subsistence activities.
 Those who moved to other states were employed in the grain market and started working as the cleaner of grains (Dhan) and also provided cheap labour to transport it from the market to its destination.
 Presumably, the association with the grain market brought them the name with which they were known later.
-Further, the occupational diversity in Dhanuks was much more pronounced than the other caste who were fixed in a predetermined Varnasharma set up.
-The Dhanuks and the other associated subcastes also claim to have worked as water carriers, musicians, guards, shepherds and agricultural labourers.
+Further, the occupational diversity in Dhanuks was much more pronounced than in the other castes who were fixed in a predetermined Varnasharma setup.
+The Dhanuks and the other associated subcastes also claim to have worked as water carriers, musicians, guards, shepherds, and agricultural labourers.

-This claim is also supported by the accounts of William Crooke, who in his book Caste and Tribes of Northwestern India describes Dhanuks as people working as water carriers, guards and musicians in marriages.
-Crooke also reveals several other synonyms used to describe this caste as Dhankara, Katheriya, Kedi and Ravar.
-Bushman has described them as Martial race while Ispel has described them as "Dhanush wielding people", who later converted into guards, hunters and weavers.
+This claim is also supported by the accounts of William Crooke, who in his book Caste and Tribes of Northwestern India describes Dhanuks as people working as water carriers, guards, and musicians in marriages.
+Crooke also reveals several other synonyms used to describe this caste as Dhankara, Katheriya, Kedi, and Ravar.
+Bushman has described them as Martial race while Ispel has described them as "Dhanush wielding people", who later converted into guards, hunters, and weavers.
 Some people also think that Dhanak was a Rishi and his followers were later known as Dhanka/Dhanuk.